coshy90/digital-garden/src/site/notes/Books/Jason Schreier - Blood Sweat and Pixels.md

 ## My thoughts & notable quotes

 A painful, accurate and detailed look at some of the most notable video games of (mostly) the 2010s, and the human stories behind them.
-It is widely accepted within the games industry that every single game that gets released is a miracle - and this book shows how humans are the magicians.
+It is widely accepted within the games industry that every single game that gets released is a miracle - and this book shows how humans are the magicians, often surprising them the most of everyone.

 ### Store description